demr-bmvc21/demr-bmvc21.github.io/README.md

 # DeMR

-This is the repository that contains source code for the [DeMR website](https://demr-bmvc21.github.io).
+This is the repository that contains source code for the BMVC'21 paper, [DeMR](https://demr-bmvc21.github.io).

 If you find DeMR useful for your work please cite:
 ```